storj/stats/homepage.md

 ---

-_This website is hosted on Storj DCS._
+_This website is hosted on Storj._